tcltk/tcl/doc/dev/value-history.md

 Each argument value _argv_[_i_] passed to a command arrives in the form  of a (__char__ *).
 The caller is presumed to pass a non-NULL pointer to a suitably usable contiguous chunk of memory, interpreted as a C array of type **char**.
-(The caller is also required to keep this memory allocated and undisturbed while the command procedure executes.
-In the days of Tcl 7, this was trivially achieved with an assumption that all use of the Tcl library was single-threaded.)
+This includes a duty of the caller to keep this memory allocated and undisturbed while the command procedure executes.
+(In the days of Tcl 7, this was trivially achieved with an assumption that all use of the Tcl library was single-threaded.)
 The contents of that array determine the string value.
 Each element with (unsigned) **char** value between 1 and 255 represent an